 |

-industrial city halfway between Vladimir and Kostroma.
-There are 480
+between Vladimir and Kostroma.
+There are 480 000 inhabitants, and

-000 inhabitants, and most of them are occupied in the city's major
+most of them are occupied in the city's major textile industry.

-European Russia 300 km northeast of Moscow.
-It is situated in the
+300 km northeast of Moscow.
+It is situated in the center of the

-center of the Russian Plain in marshy woodlands with lakes and peat
+Russian Plain in marshy woodlands with lakes and peat bogs (altitudes

-bogs (altitudes up to 170 m).
-Most of the region lies between the Volga
+up to 170 m).
+Most of the region lies between the Volga and Klyazma

-and Klyazma rivers.
-It is part of the Central economic district and the
+rivers.
+It is part of the Central economic district and the Central

-Central Federal District.
-The Rukotvornoe Sea and the Gorki Reservoir,
+Federal District.
+The Rukotvornoe Sea and the Gorki Reservoir, which

 distance of 440 km, cut off another left-bank Volga district, Sokolsky,